 So, what does an employment attorney cost to retain?
 Typically, initial consultations with employment laws are free.
 So, getting that initial assessment with a consultation will not cost you anything.
 If a lawyer ends up accepting your case, you want to enter into a contingency fee agreement where the attorney only gets paid if the case is won.
 Look for a law firm that offers a no-win, no-fee guarantee.

-Usually, employment lawyers get a percentage (30-40%) of the amount that is awarded.
+Usually, using employment lawyers means forfeiting a percentage (30-40%) of the amount that is awarded.
 You will have to pay official costs that are associated with the lawsuit such as court fees, services fees, court reporter expenses, and so on.
 It's always a good idea to get a clarification from your attorney about what costs will be borne by the lawyer and what portions you will need to pay.

 Filing A Complaint

 An experienced lawyer will also know where you need to file your complaint.
 The location where you file will usually depend on the cause of your wrongful termination.
 For example, a lawsuit alleging breach of contract is filed in civil court, either in a state or federal court.
 Wrongful termination lawsuits that stem from discrimination are filed at the Equal Employment Opportunity Commission (EEOC) or the appropriate state agency.
 If the EEOC deems your complaint valid, you will be able to take further action against your employer.

 The EEOC has a self-assessment tool to find out if filing with the EEOC is right for the case.
 Your attorney will help you write your complaint.
 Your former employer must be served notice, which can be done via certified mail with return receipt requested, through the county sheriff and through a professional process server.
 Once your notice has been served, it must be filed with the court clerk.
 A knowledgeable attorney will be able to ensure that these important processes are followed so your case moves smoothly through the system.